 Effective December 31, 2015, Fannie Mae and Freddie Mac, at the direction of the FHFA, implemented new coordinated Private Mortgage Insurer Eligibility Requirements, which we refer to as the "PMIERs."
 The PMIERs represent the standards by which private mortgage insurers are eligible to provide mortgage insurance on loans owned or guaranteed by Fannie Mae and Freddie Mac.
 The PMIERs include financial strength requirements incorporating a risk-based framework that require approved insurers to have a sufficient level of liquid assets from which to pay claims.
 The PMIERs also include enhanced operational performance expectations and define remedial actions that apply should an approved insurer fail to comply with these requirements.
-As of December 31, 2017, Essent Guaranty, Inc., our GSE-approved mortgage insurance company, was in compliance with the PMIERs.
+A revised PMIERs framework, which we refer to as "PMIERs 2.0," became effective on March 31, 2019.
+As of December 31, 2019, Essent Guaranty, our GSE-approved mortgage insurance company, was in compliance with PMIERs 2.0.